thinkocapo/full-stack-fund/README.md

 1. `ganache-cli testrpc`
 2. open a new terminal and `cd ~/your-path/full-stack-fund/cli-app`
 2. `node setup-cli-original.js`
-3. copy the sets of commands from main.js and paste into the Node repl from setup.js
+3. copy the sets of commands from `main.js` and paste into the Node REPL initialized by `setup-cli-original.js`
 4. Verify each set is giving you the expected output.
 They're labelled as 'Checks'.
 This could be re-written as a Test.
-5. Use [tmux](https://github.com/tmux/tmux) and `/cli-app/ethereum.sh` if you want to streamline this and do development.
+5. Use [tmux](https://github.com/tmux/tmux) and `/cli-app/ethereum.sh` if you want to streamline your dev setup.

 ### What's Happening & Gameplay Explained
 1. `ganache-cli testrpc` - starts a ethereum blockchain running locally on localhost:8545